To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Free higher education The university’s management announced, just before 9am, that it had decided to postpone the highly anticipated general assembly after it failed to reach consensus on three factors.

 This was after all affected stakeholders had stayed up until the early hours of the morning discussing, negotiating and preparing for the assembly.

 Reports surfaced shortly after the announcement that the university was under heavy pressure from Nzimande to shut down, based on intelligence Wits had received from the department.

 Habib has maintained that the reason for the postponement was based on the parties failing to agree to the resumption of lectures on Monday, the format of the general assembly and the call by students that Wits and all other institutions be shut down until government agreed to free higher education.

 Habib said he believed that the majority of the student body wanted to return to class, but that there was a “small group” of students who were not being pragmatic.

 “They have a noble cause, but they need to practice give and take.
-They should not sacrifice the 2016 academic year just for the cause,” he said.

 “I believe what we need to do is try and resolve the challenge.
 Think through short and medium plans [because] you cannot get everything immediately.

 “Unfortunately, we are not getting all sides singing from the same hymn sheet,” Habib said. - News24